threatpatrols/docker-sshjumphost/README.md

 The `sshjumphost` makes easy work of setting up containerized ssh-key based or user-ca-key based authentication ssh jumphosts.

-By default, sshjumphost does not provide a login-shell since the intent is to __jump__ from the sshjumphost to another.
-All TCP port forwarding and `-J` style jumphost functionality is possible without a shell.
-You can still get a shell by setting the `SSH_SHELL` environment variable.
+By default, sshjumphost does not provide any login-shell since the intent is to __jump__ from the sshjumphost to another.
+All TCP port forwarding and `-J` style ssh jumphost functionality is possible without a shell.
+You can still get a shell setting the `SSH_SHELL` environment variable.

 Example: establish a SOCKS proxy to your backend network
 ```commandline